Water-Imagery-Sensing/water-level-est-v1/docs/index.md

 ## Motivation

-For this project, we aimed to develop a vision system that can accurately estimate water level data from camera images of rivers, streams, and lakes.
+For this project, we aimed to develop a vision system that can accurately estimate water level data from camera images of rivers, and streams.
 The United States Geological Survey (USGS) monitors the water level of different bodies of water at numerous locations across the United States using different gauges and cameras.
 Rather than relying on costly gauges to record the time varying water level of a site, we seek to create a system that can accept images of these sites and predict their corresponding water level.
 While this is often accomplished with water level markers or gauges being present in the image, we hope to leverage information in images and in the entire scene to determine water level variations.

 ## Approach